 Douglas Dynamics, Inc. (the "Company," "we," "us," "our") is the North American leader in the design, manufacture and sale of snow and ice control equipment for light trucks, which consists of snowplows, sand and salt spreaders, and related parts and accessories.
-We sell our products under the WESTERN, FISHER and BLIZZARD brands which are among the most established and recognized in the industry.
-We believe that in 2011 our share of the light truck snow and ice control equipment market was greater than 50%.
+We sell our products under the WESTERN®, FISHER® and BLIZZARD® brands which are among the most established and recognized in the industry.
 We operate as a single segment.

 We offer the broadest and most complete product line of snowplows and sand and salt spreaders for light trucks in the U.S. and Canadian markets.
 We also provide a full range of related parts and accessories, which generates an ancillary revenue stream throughout the lifecycle of our snow and ice control equipment.
-For the year ended December 31, 2011, 85% of our net sales were generated from sales of snow and ice control equipment, and 15% of our net sales were generated from sales of parts and accessories.
+For the years ended December 31, 2012, December 31, 2011 and December 31, 2010 88%, 85% and 86% of our net sales were generated from sales of snow and ice control equipment, respectively and 12%, 15% and 14% of our net sales were generated from sales of parts and accessories, respectively.